lilbillybiscuit/cpsc526-c4dclone/README.md

 First, build the pytorch-c4d image.
 There is an ARM64 image currently on Docker hub, but it is recommended to build the image locally to ensure compatibility.

+Next, set up a kubernetes cluster using any service (we set up our own using EC2 instances) with some shared network file system between physical hosts (we used EFS).

 Then, install kubectl, and install the Pytorch training operator:
 ```
 kubectl apply --server-side -k "github.com/kubeflow/training-operator.git/manifests/overlays/standalone?ref=v1.8.1"